-The policies below are relevant for DSc and master's students in the School of Engineering & Applied Science (SEAS).
+The policies below are relevant for DSc and master's students in the McKelvey School of Engineering.
 To view policies for PhD students, please refer to the Academic Information section of the Graduate School Bulletin.

-The normal load for full-time graduate students is 9-12 units per semester.
+The normal load for full-time graduate students is 9 to 12 units per semester.
 The course selection and load must be worked out with and approved by the student's adviser.
 Graduate students with research and assistantship duties will typically enroll for course loads commensurate with the requirements of these duties.
 The course load will be determined after consultation with the student's adviser and the person supervising the student's duties as a research assistant or assistant in instruction.
-Students otherwise employed full- or part-time, on- or off-campus, will determine a satisfactory reduced course load with their advisers.
+Students otherwise employed full- or part-time, on or off campus, will determine a satisfactory reduced course load with their advisers.
 International students on student visas are required to maintain full-time enrollment status.

-Students will use their WUSTL Key login credentials at many important Washington University websites, including WebSTAC (for registration), to access email, Habif Health and Wellness Center, and Student Financial Services.
+Students will use their WUSTL Key login credentials for many important Washington University websites, including WebSTAC (for registration), to access email, Habif Health and Wellness Center, and Student Financial Services.

 - WUSTL Key activation information is emailed to newly admitted students by the Office of the University Registrar.
 WUSTL Key activation emails are delivered to the email address provided on the graduate application.

-- If a student does not receive their WUSTL Key activation email, they should contact the Office of the University Registrar by email or call 314-935-5959.
+- If a student does not receive their WUSTL Key activation email, they should email the Office of the University Registrar or call 314-935-5959.

 - If a student has already created their WUSTL Key but has forgotten it, they can retrieve their login ID and/or password by going to the WUSTL Key website or from the WebSTAC login screen and most other login screens where their WUSTL Key is accepted.